Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Results

 To demonstrate the effectiveness of our method in the single photon counting regime, we first conducted a computer simulation.
 Figure \ref{fig:simulation} presents the simulation results of imaging the object through the dynamic diffuser in a low photon number regime.
 Figure \ref{fig:simulation}a shows an object consisting of several point emitters.
 Imaging this object through an imaging system with finite resolution gives the image shown in Figure \ref{fig:simulation}b (\(I = O * PSF\)), with the Fourier transform modulus shown in Figure \ref{fig:simulation}c (\(\left| \mathcal{F}\{I\} \right| = \left| \mathcal{F}\{O\} \right| \left| \mathcal{F}\{PSF\} \right|\)).

 Noiseless imaging of the object from Figure \ref{fig:simulation}a through a diffuser results in the speckle image shown in Figure \ref{fig:simulation}d (\(I_i = O * S_i\)).
 However, since each frame is short enough to capture the unchanged diffuser during its duration, the detected photon number is low.
-To account for this, we limit the number of photons detected during each frame from Figure \ref{fig:simulation}d (adding a Poisson noise).
+To account for this, we limit the number of photons detected during each frame from Figure \ref{fig:simulation}d (adding Poisson noise).
 Figure \ref{fig:simulation}e shows a simulation of a single frame from Figure \ref{fig:simulation}d with a limited number of photons.

 In the simulation, we generated 10,000 frames, each with a different diffuser realization and an average of 400 photons per frame (0.04 photons per pixel).
-Figure \ref{fig:simulation}f shows the root mean square of the Fourier transform moduli of these 10,000 frames (\( \sqrt{\frac{1}{N}\sum_{i=1}^{N} \left| \mathcal{F}\{I_i\} \right|^2} = \left| \mathcal{F}\{O\} \right| \sqrt{\frac{1}{N}\sum_{i=1}^{N} \left| \mathcal{F}\{S_i\} \right|^2}\)).
-Notably, Figure \ref{fig:simulation}f closely resembles Figure \ref{fig:simulation}c.
-After applying the phase retrieval algorithm \cite{Fienup1982}, we obtain the reconstructed image (Figure \ref{fig:simulation}g), which closely resembles the direct image of the object in Figure \ref{fig:simulation}b.
+Figure \ref{fig:simulation}f shows the root mean square of the Fourier transform moduli of these 10,000 frames (\( \sqrt{\frac{1}{M}\sum_{i=1}^{M} \left| \mathcal{F}\{I_i\} \right|^2} = \left| \mathcal{F}\{O\} \right| \sqrt{\frac{1}{M}\sum_{i=1}^{M} \left| \mathcal{F}\{S_i\} \right|^2}\)).
+Notably, Figure \ref{fig:simulation}f shows excellent agreement with Figure \ref{fig:simulation}c.
+After applying the phase retrieval algorithm \cite{Fienup1982}, we obtain the reconstructed image (Figure \ref{fig:simulation}g), which corresponds to the direct image of the object in Figure \ref{fig:simulation}b.

+In our experiment, we applied our method to fluorescence microscopy.
+As an experimental setup, we utilized a wide-field custom-made microscope (see Figure \ref{fig:results_bio}a).
+The details of the microscope construction can be found in \textit{Methods} Section \ref{sec:methods:setup} and \textit{Supplementary Information} Section 1.
+Our microscope allowed for the insertion and removal of a dynamic diffuser, placed just before the microscope objective (between the objective and the fluorescent sample).
+The diffuser was not continuously rotating during image acquisition.
+Instead, it was randomly rotated to a new angular position between consecutive frames and remained stationary during each camera exposure.
+Different diffuser realizations were therefore generated by changing the orientation of a 1-inch diffuser between frames.
+As a sensor in our microscope, we used the Hamamatsu ORCA-Quest 2 qCMOS camera, offering photon number resolution at each pixel.